iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> I like this app because it will inform me if I've been in contact with anybody that has this virus because I definitely do not want to get it thank you<br> :date: __2020-07-31 20:43:34__

+> Runs consistently in the background, not a serious drain on battery.<br> :date: __2020-07-31 20:36:56__

 > Covid 19<br> :date: __2020-07-24 20:40:27__

 > Always working.
 Dont even know it's on unless I check.
 No noticable battery drain.
 App is being improved.
 No privacy issues.
 Do your part.<br> :date: __2020-07-17 00:28:28__